kevinfarrugia/react-recipes/recipes/components.md

 In terms of performance, we need to be mindful of how React decides to re-render components:

-* simple functions are re-rendered every time
+* plain functions are re-rendered every time
 * classes extending `React.PureComponent` only re-render when their props or state change
 * classes extending `React.Component` re-render every time by default, but this can be controlled by implementing the `shouldComponentUpdate` method.